When you read about the best ways to generate leads for your business, creating an ebook is always near the top of every list.

 A well-designed e-book cover will increase the value of your ebook and, as such, it is important you put effort into it.

-Your cover should coincide with your brand, in terms of colours, fonts, and/or your brand style guide if you have one.
+Your cover should coincide with your brand, in terms of colors, fonts, and/or your brand style guide if you have one.
 And be sure to also include a high-quality image (more on that below).

 Here is a guide on creating a great ebook cover.